-A curved beak (hookbill) is among the defining physical characteristics of psittacine birds.
-More than just aesthetics, parrots’ beaks perform functions essential to their survival.
+A curved beak (hookbill) is among the defining characteristics of psittacine birds.

 Their prominent, elongated beaks are made up of two different bones.
 The upper beak is called the premaxillary bone, and the lower beak is the mandibular bone.

-While parrots must wear down their beaks gradually over time through interaction with abrasive surfaces, injuries can inhibit the functionality of the beak or stop it from working entirely.
+While parrots must gradually wear down their beaks through interaction with abrasive surfaces, injuries can inhibit the beak’s functionality or stop them from working entirely.

-Here’s why this part of the bird’s anatomy is so important:
+Here’s why this part of the parrot’s anatomy is so important:

 Communication

-If a parrot is a skilled communicator, it’ll form sounds through the syrinx (avian voice box) and release the sounds through the beak.
-Even if a parrot doesn’t speak, it communicates with its beak.
+Parrots produce sounds through the syrinx (avian voice box) and release them through the beak.
+Even if a parrot doesn’t vocalize, it communicates with its beak.

-If a parrot grinds its beak, the bird is in a good mood and happy with life.
-The parrot may also click its beak once as a greeting when you enter the room.
+If a parrot grinds its beak, it’s happy with life.
+It may also click its beak once as a greeting.
+A single click signifies contentment, while a series of clicks implies agitation.

-Parrots may also open their beaks to yawn, which is usually a sign that the parrot is calm and happy.
-Many parrots use yawning to reassure other birds that they pose no threat.
+Parrots may also open their beaks to yawn, which is usually a sign that they’re calm.
+Sometimes, parrots yawn to reassure others that they pose no threat.

 Ensure this yawn is silent.
-If the bird gasps for breath with an open beak, it’s feeling unwell.
+If the bird gasps for breath with an open beak, it may have breathing problems.

 Eating

-Once the food is in the parrot’s mouth, taste buds at the back of the throat and roof of the mouth will detect whether it is edible.
+Once the food is in the parrot’s mouth, taste buds at the back of the throat and roof of the mouth will detect whether it’s edible or inedible.

-If so, ridges called tomium alongside the upper beak (rhinotheca) and lower beak (gnathotheca) grind food until it is small enough to swallow without choking.
+If so, ridges called tomium alongside the upper beak (rhinotheca) and lower beak (gnathotheca) grind food until it is small enough to swallow.

 Feeding Others

-When a parrot hatchling emerges from an egg, it’ll be blind, deaf, and devoid of feathers.
-Baby chicks are wholly defenseless and rely on their mothers for protection and feeding.
+When a hatchling emerges from an egg, it’ll be blind, deaf, and devoid of feathers.
+Baby chicks are defenseless and rely on their parents for food and protection.

 When a parrot lays eggs, she’ll gravitate toward softer food that can be regurgitated to feed hatchlings.

-When a chick is hungry, it’ll bob its head, open its beak, and vocally beg for food.
-The mother will heed these cries and regurgitate food from her beak directly into a chick’s mouth.
+When a chick is hungry, it bobs its head, opens its beak, and begs for food.
+The mother heeds these cries and regurgitates food from her beak directly into the chick’s mouth.

 Scenting